Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 - A portable monitor to measure the personal exposure to particulate matter.
 - A stationary monitor for remote long(er)-term deployment.

 This repository is part of a bachelor's thesis whose goal it was to develope adaptable low-cost PM monitors and provide a simple and free guide for others also looking to build such systems.
 The monitors described in this repository can either be copied directly or used as the basis for custom units adapted to specific needs.
-The project itself is licensed under the the 'CC-BY 4.0' license, however some of the software libraries used are come with different licenses.
-For more details on this, see section 5. of this README file.
+The project itself is licensed under the the `CC-BY 4.0` license, however some of the software libraries used are come with different licenses.
+For more details on this, see `section 5.` of this README file.

 ### 1.1.
 System Overview